The Voice Center

-Speech-language-pathologist Daniel E. Martin, Ph.D.
-CCC-SLP serves as the voice pathology director of the Voice Center.
-He is an associate professor of otolaryngology-HNS at the University of Chicago with over thirty five years of clinical and research experience in the area of voice disorders.
+Speech language pathologist Daniel E. Martin, PhD, CCC-SLP, serves as the voice pathology director of the Voice Center.
+He is an associate professor of otolaryngology-head and neck surgery at the University of Chicago with more than 35 years of clinical and research experience in the area of voice disorders.
 He is a member of the University of Chicago craniofacial team.
-He served two years as president of the Chicago Singing Teachers Guild.
-He has a background in both vocal and instrumental music and has served as a consultant to several opera companies.
+He served two years as president of the Chicago Singing Teachers Guild and served as a consultant to several opera companies.

-Otolaryngologist Jacquelynne P. Corey, MD serves as the medical director of the Voice Center.
-She is a professor of otolaryngology-HNS at the University of Chicago with over twenty three years of clinical and research experience in otolaryngology.
+Dr. Jacquelynne P. Corey serves as the medical director of the Voice Center.
+She is a professor of otolaryngology-head and neck surgery at the University of Chicago with more than 23 years of clinical and research experience in otolaryngology.
 Her special interest is voice evaluation and treatment.
-She has a musical background in voice and piano.
-She serves as the director of the ENT Allergy program.
-She has a national reputation in the diagnosis and management of allergic disease.
+She also serves as the director of the ENT allergy program and has a national reputation in the diagnosis and management of allergic disease.

-Otolaryngologist Louis Portugal, MD has extensive training and experience in the management of voice disorders and serves as an integral member of the voice team.
-He has over fifteen years of clinical and research experience in his profession.
-He has strong clinical and research interests in voice disorders, thyroid and parathyroid surgery, head and neck cancer, reflux, and sinusitis.
+Dr. Louis Portugal has extensive training and experience in the management of voice disorders and serves as an integral member of the voice team.
+He has more than 15 years of clinical and research experience in his profession.
+He has strong clinical and research interests in voice disorders, thyroid and parathyroid surgery, head and neck cancer, reflux and sinusitis.

 The University of Chicago Medicine's Voice Center provides state-of-the-art diagnostic and treatment services to children and adults with voice disorders.
 Located within the Center for Advanced Medicine, a modern outpatient facility, its proximity to other specialists allows us to make timely referrals to other services such as primary care, pulmonology, neurology, allergy, gastroenterology and oncology.